Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 If there is still no improvement in attendance and/or punctuality after monitoring, then Stage 2 of this policy will be implemented.

-Attendance Stage 2
+Attendance stage 2

 A student’s attendance and/or punctuality have not improved in line with the expectations as set within the Stage 1 two-week timescale.

 A formal Stage 2 meeting will be arranged with the student, and parent/carer including, those identified as part of the students support network.
-This meeting will be chaired by the Recruitment & Progressions Officer and must be recorded on the learner’s Contact Log.
+This meeting will be chaired by the R&P Officer and must be recorded on the learners Contact Log.
 Should the above management not be available then the Lead Teacher chair the meeting.
 The Chair of the Stage 2 meeting will issue a two-week Attendance Improvement Action Plan with improvement targets, which will be shared with the student and parent/carers.
 The staff member identified within the Attendance Improvement Action Plan, will be responsible for checking progress of Attendance throughout the monitoring period.

 If there is no improvement in attendance within the monitoring period of two weeks, the student will immediately escalate to Stage 3 , the final stage of the Attendance Management process.

-Where the student has demonstrated improvement and has met the targets set out within the Stage 2 , they will de-escalate to Stage 0.
+Where the student has demonstrated improvement and has met the targets set out within the stage 2 , they will de-escalate to Stage 0.
 If a negative pattern of attendance and/or punctuality re-occurs within the same academic year, the student will escalate immediately back to their previous Stage 2 status.

-Attendance Stage 3
+Attendance stage 3

-A student’s attendance and/or punctuality have not improved and has not met the targets set out within the Stage 2 action plan meeting.
+A student’s attendance and/or punctuality have not improved and has not met the targets set out within the stage 2 action plan meeting.
 A formal Stage 3 meeting will be arranged with the student and parent/guardians.
-This meeting will be chaired by the Lead Teacher and recorded on the learner’s Contact Log.
+This meeting will be chaired by the Lead Teacher and recorded on the Learners Contact Log.

 Should the above management not be available then the Recruitment & Progressions Officer will chair the meeting.
 The Chair of the Stage 3 meeting will issue a two-week Attendance Improvement Action Plan with improvement targets which will be shared with the student and parent/guardian via e-mail.